Jewish Public Library (Montreal): Activities

-The Library has an active programme of cultural events and educational workshops throughout the year.
+The Library has an active program of cultural events and educational workshops throughout the year.
 During Jewish Book Month, Andrei Codrescu, Cynthia Ozick, and Salman Rushdie have all spoken at the library.
 It also stages dramatic readings in Hebrew, Yiddish musical evenings and Russian concerts and walking tours of Jewish Montreal are given throughout the year.
 First Fruits is an annual literary anthology of student writing from local high school students, and it awards the J. I. Segal Prizes bi-annually to published writers of Jewish content in various languages.
-Many programmes represent collaborations with other organizations such as the Montreal Holocaust Museum, the Montreal Jewish Museum, and Bloomsday Montreal.
+Many programs represent collaborations with other organizations such as the Montreal Holocaust Museum, the Montreal Jewish Museum, and Bloomsday Montreal.
 The Archives offers exhibitions, tours, workshops and offers much of its content digitally.